kbaseapps/FastANI/README.md

 [FastANI](https://github.com/ParBLiSS/FastANI) is a whole-genome similarity estimation utility.
 Refer to its documentation for more details about the algorithm.

+This project uses Jinja2 for templating html/css.
+You can install pip dependencies locally with pipenv and the Pipfile

 ## Manual tests

 I have some manual unit tests that bypass the kb-sdk workflow to support TDD.
 To get these to run: